s0rta/revengate-new/docs/design/evasion.md

 Evasion Revamped
 ================

 The current system (v0.3.0) uses Agility for both to-hit and evasion.
-This is an attempt to design a better way to model the actors's evasion.
+This document is an attempt to design a better way to model the actors' evasion.

 ## Problem with Agility for Evasion

-Actors with high to-hit will always have high evasion, causing lots of misses which in turns makes the combat drag for too long.
+Actors with high to-hit will always have high evasion, causing lots of misses which in turns makes the combat drag for several turns long.

 Many games (tabletop and video) have a lot of misses during combat, but in the wise words of Ryan Prior, "missing too much feels like gambling".
 Picture yourself in a casino in Las Vegas.
 You loaded all your coins in that one blinking slot machine and you just pull the level, over and over again.
 Most of the times, the vast majority of the times in fact, nothing happens.
 You just repeat the action until you hit that one lucky roll and take home the the jackpot.
 Your strategic brain is completely disengaged and you just blindly replay the same strategy (swing my favourite sword) without considering the needs of the situation